 Nourishing the Heart Qigong

-One organ in the body which easily becomes affected by all this external turbulence is the heart.
+One organ in the body which easily becomes affected by external turbulence is the heart.
 While the physical heart might be strong and continue pumping blood day and night without stopping, there's also another heart: the inner Heart where the flame of our being resides.
 That heart needs to be protected and treated kindly, as it is highly sensitive.
 The Heart becomes easily upset, unhappy and out of balance.
 We all too often treat our delicate engine too harshly, and then become surprised when it suddenly starts complaining.
 Insomnia, restlessness, agitation, stress, palpitations, high blood pressure, worries of all sorts - we haven't been listening.

-The Chinese have a name for this - Xin Huo, literally "heart fire".
+The Chinese have a name for this: Xin Huo, literally "heart fire".
 In TCM (Traditional Chinese Medicine) the Heart is the organ of Fire and heat, and heat has a natural tendency of rising upwards.
 The Fire needs to be controlled in a gentle way, otherwise the Xin Huo symptoms might present themselves.
 The heat will go up, gather in the brain, and stay there.
 Our head will then become like a hot air balloon.
 Or a boiling kettle without a valve.
 We say the "brain has overheated" but we don't know why.